thossa000/Knowledge-Base/README.md

 # Knowledge-Base
-A collection of cybersecurity insights and learnings curated for enthusiasts and professionals alike.
+A collection of cybersecurity labs and learnings curated for enthusiasts and professionals alike.